tinybirdco/ai-analytics-template/TEMPLATE.md

-This is a template for an AI analytics dashboard and LLM cost calculator.
+This is a template for an LLM performance tracker dashboard and LLM cost calculator.
 It is built with Next.js, [Tinybird](https://tinybird.co) and [Clerk](https://clerk.com)

 Use this template to bootstrap a multi-tenant, user-facing LLM analytics dashboard and cost calculator.